-The Pasadena Public Health Department Travel and Immunization Clinic will only conduct skin testing for Tuberculosis (TB) on Mondays from 8:00-11:00 am and 1:30-4:30 pm.
-Skin testing is a walk-in service only.
-Please call (626) 744-6121 for more information.The TB Chest Clinic is only open on Tuesdays from 8:00 am to 12:00 pm.
+The Pasadena Public Health Department Travel and Immunization Clinic will conduct Tuberculosis (TB) screening by appointment only.
+Please call (626) 744-6121 for more information.The TB Chest Clinic is only open on Thursdays from 8:00 am to 12:00 pm.

 The Pasadena Public Health Department Tuberculosis (TB) Clinic provides tuberculosis screening, treatment services and case management to control and prevent transmission of tuberculosis in the Pasadena community.
 If tuberculosis is detected, a patient will receive: